French election: Le Pen says, 'I am not the candidate of the National Front'

 - Runoff against centrist Emmanuel Macron is scheduled for May 7

+- Le Pen says final voting round on May 7 could bring a "very big surprise"

-(CNN)French presidential candidate Marine Le Pen on Tuesday sought to broaden her appeal outside her party's traditional base, declaring that she is not the candidate of the far-right National Front.
+(CNN)French presidential candidate Marine Le Pen on Tuesday sought to broaden her appeal outside her party's traditional base, declaring that she is "not the candidate" of the far-right National Front.

-"I am not the candidate of the National Front.
-I am the candidate who has been supported by the National Front," she said in an interview with the French TF1 network.
+"I am the candidate who has been supported by the National Front," she said in an interview with the French TF1 network.

-Le Pen, 48, fresh off the highest-ever voting tally for National Front party, said she stepped aside from the party leadership this week because she's as a candidate for all French citizens.
+Le Pen, 48, fresh off the highest-ever voting tally for the National Front, said she stepped aside from the party leadership this week to run on behalf of all French citizens.

 "I am a presidential candidate as of today," she said.